Scaless/enumbra/README.md

 }
 ```

-##### Packed Bit Field Enums
+### Packed Bit Field Enums
-Both Value Enums and Flag Enums can be packed more tightly within a struct by utilizing bit fields:
+Both Value Enums and Flag Enums can be packed more tightly within a struct by utilizing bit fields.
+Several macros are provided to do so:

+#### ENUMBRA_PACK(Enum, Name)

+Declare an enum.
+The value is NOT initialized, you must do so through your own constructor.

+#### ENUMBRA_PACK_INIT(Enum, Name, InitValue) (REQUIRES C++20)

+Declare and initialize an enum with a user-given value.
+The type of InitValue is checked at compile-time to make sure it is a valid enumbra type.

+#### ENUMBRA_PACK_INIT_DEFAULT(Enum, Name) (REQUIRES C++20)

+Declare and initialize an enum with the config-specified default value.

 ```
 struct Packed